systemd-nspawn(1) — Linux manual page

 For details about overlay file systems, see Overlay

 Filesystem[5].
-Note that the semantics of overlay file
+Note that the semantics of overlay file systems

-in particular regarding reported device and inode
+particular regarding reported device and inode information.

-information.
-Device and inode information may change for a
+Device and inode information may change for a file while it is

-file while it is being written to, and processes might see
+being written to, and processes might see out-of-date versions

-automatically derives the "workdir=" mount option for the
+the "workdir=" mount option for the overlay file system from

-it a sibling of it.
-It is hence essential that the top-level
+the top-level directory tree, making it a sibling of it.
+It is

-directory tree is not a mount point itself (since the working
+mount point itself (since the working directory must be on the

-directory must be on the same file system as the top-most
+same file system as the top-most directory tree).
+Also note

-directory tree).
-Also note that the "lowerdir=" mount option
+that the "lowerdir=" mount option receives the paths to stack

-receives the paths to stack in the opposite order of this
+in the opposite order of this switch.

 Note that this option cannot be used to replace the root file